kevinboone/vlc-server/nc-vlc-client/README.md

 track from the playlist moves playback to that point.
 There are key bindings for pausing and resuming playback, moving between items in the playlist, etc.

+As of version 0.1f, you can list artists and genres, and get a list of albums that match the artist or genre.
+However, the interface is still entirely album-based.

 `nc-vlc-client` has a long way to go before it can be considered a fully-featured, console-based music player.
 It's also important to